rogererens/git-deploy/README.rst

     run_root=/usr/bin/

-Once you have defined settings in *sartoris.ini* call *init.py* to set the got config
+Once you have defined settings in *git-deploy.ini* call *init.py* to set the got config

     $ sudo ./scripts/init.py